orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 Examples of installation on specific distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are provided provide examples of package installations on popular distributions, using package managers to install the required depencies.
+Here are provided provide examples of package installations on popular distributions, using package managers to install the required dependencies.

 Ubuntu 18.04 and Ubuntu 20.04
 +++++++++++++++++++++++++++++